 We suspect that much of what you’ve read or considered thus far in the e-commerce world has been how to make the most of your time and maximize your marketing efforts, whether that be through better content, better SEO practices, or other considerations.
-Yet in this piece, we want to address your role as a manager of an organization that will hopefully grow even further in the coming years.
+Yet, in this piece, we want to address your role as a manager of an organization that will hopefully grow even further in the coming years.

-You won’t be able to do it all yourself forever, and as your e-commerce business grows it would be unwise to do so.
-Your time will become more valuable, and you will be able to hire experts that can do a better job than you in their fields by the simple fact that have put more hours into their chosen field.
+You won’t be able to do it all yourself forever, and as your e-commerce business grows, it would be unwise to do so.
+Your time will become more valuable, and you will be able to hire experts that can do a better job than you in their fields by the simple fact that they have put more hours into their chosen field.
 The greatest part of your job will eventually be making sure your team’s needs are met.

 Treat Them as You Would Treat Office Employees

-Emphasize Regular Communication
+Remote Work – Emphasize Regular Communication

 On a similar note, communication is the backbone of any team and any business.
-Without it, you are bound to run into unacceptable levels of redundancy and inefficiency that will hamper if not outright kill your business.
+Without it, you are bound to run into unacceptable levels of redundancy and inefficiency that will hamper, if not outright kill, your business.

-Regular company or team meetings (whether weekly, quarterly, or somewhere in-between) are key to keeping everyone on the same page.
-If those would be impossible or impractical given the nature of your business, then a regular newsletter-like email can still work wonders and is relatively inexpensive when compared to the benefits gained.
+Regular company or team meetings (whether weekly, quarterly, or somewhere in-between) are keys to keeping everyone on the same page.
+If those would be impossible or impractical given the nature of your business, then a regular newsletter-like email can still work wonders and is relatively inexpensive compared to the benefits gained.
 Whatever you can do to keep employees in the loop will help in the long run.

 Additionally, encourage employees to contact each other directly about projects or any issues that might come up.